couchbaselabs/tuqtng/docs/n1ql-v1.md

 ##### Data Source

 The FROM clause is optional.
 When it is omitted, the input for the execution of the query is a single empty object.
-This allows for the evaluation of UNQL expressions that do not depend on any data.
+This allows for the evaluation of N1QL expressions that do not depend on any data.

 The most common form of the FROM clause is specifying a single identifier which identifies a database or bucket name.
 In this form, an alias can optionally be specified with the AS clause.
 When spcified this alias is the identifier used to explicitly refer to this data source in the query.
 If omitted, the data source is referred to using the database name itself.